 This fee is charged by a related party of the Responsible Entity for performing custodial services of the Trust.
-It is calculated and accrued daily and paid quarterly in arrears from the Trust's assets.
+The fee is calculated at the rate of 0.01% p.a. (inclusive of RITC) of the Trust's NAV.

 (iii) Management fee